reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 }
 ```

-## Where do we run scheduled tasks
+## Configuring a Custom Thread Pool
-**Generally, all tasks are queued over one thread pool.**
+**All tasks are queued in the same thread pool that's reserved for scheduled tasks.**

-We can define a custom Thread pool and our scheduled tasks will run over it.
+We can define a custom thread pool and our scheduled tasks will run over it.

 ```java
 @SpringBootApplication